Thurgoland: Demography

 At the time of the 2011 Census the population of Thurgoland civil parish was 1,969 people.
 The ethnic mix was 98.2% white (White British, White Irish, or White Other), 0.4% Asian, 0.2% Black, Caribbean and 0.2% other.

 Below is a table outlining population change of the parish since 1911.

 Transport

 The main road transport route through Thurgoland is the A629.
 The closest motorway route is the M1 motorway, which passes to the east of the village.
-Stagecoach Yorkshire operates bus routes through the village, linking it to Barnsley, Penistone, and Sheffield, as well as the surrounding villages.
+South Pennine Community Transport operates bus routes through the village, linking it to Barnsley, Stocksbridge, Penistone, Sheffield and Stainborough as well as the surrounding villages.
 The closest mainline railway stations are at Penistone and Silkstone Common.